 relationship.
 And it must have a thoughtful and consistent structure to be effective.

-that he or she can explain to you.
+can explain to you.

+someone else.
 In that case, your therapist must not stay neutral.

 Trust.
 For your treatment to succeed, you have to believe your therapist has your best interests